ColossalMonk/Learning-JavaScript/README.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript): The official documentation by Mozilla Developer Network is a comprehensive resource for JavaScript.
 - [JavaScript30](https://javascript30.com/): A free 30-day coding challenge by Wes Bos to sharpen your JavaScript skills with fun projects.
 - [Javascript Basics](https://www.youtube.com/watch?v=dOnAC2Rr-6A): Youtube video that I personally followed to learn JS
+- [Javascript Info](https://javascript.info/): The Modern JavaScript Tutorial.
+How it's done now.
+From the basics to advanced topics with simple, but detailed explanations.

 ## Let's Learn Together! 🌈🤩